alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Payments could be made in at least three ways:

-• Online: by following the step- by- step instructions for payment on the site.
-Where the green “Pay” button is not active or is missing, it means that the fines are not payable online and the payer must proceed to pay using alternative routes at the court where the ticket was filed.
+• Online: By following the step-by-step instructions for payment on the site.
+Where the green “Pay” button is not active or is missing, it means that the fines are not payable online and the payer may proceed to pay using alternative routes at the court where the ticket was filed.

-All non-cash transactions must be made payable to the state of Alaska, with the ticket number clearly on the cheque or money order.
+All non-cash transactions may be made payable to the state of Alaska, with the ticket number clearly on the cheque or money order.

 Some courts accept payments via credit card, but it is important to check up with the clerk before embarking on a transaction.
 Also, not all payments can be made using credit cards.